Click here for a list of O&M specialists

 walking with a guide.

-These skills are usually taught in a large building with stairs and hallways - the more complicated and confusing, the better!
+These skills are usually taught in a large building with stairs and hallways - the more complicated and confusing the building is, the better!

-We are very grateful to the dozens of churches and synagogues who have graciously allowed us to practice and train in their buildings.
+We are very grateful to those who supported our efforts by allowing us to use their building to practice and train in these skills!

 Photo: Learning to use a cane means more than just learning to move it correctly -- it takes practice to notice and use non-visual information without concentrating, especially when distracted with functional vision (see article).